Surrendering Dreams

 How the Pharisees Missed their Messiah

+Are you drowning in the details of life?
+Maybe it’s time to step back and see the bigger picture.
 So often, we miss when God is working in our lives.
 We’re so bogged down in the details that we fail to step back and see the bigger picture.
-This is especially true when our life doesn’t look like we expected it to or think it should.
+This is especially true when our life doesn’t look like we expected.
 We fail to step outside of ourselves and see the divine intervention of God.
 We look back later on and see that it was staring straight into our face.
 “How did I not see that?” we marvel.
 Well, you aren’t the only one.

 Over the past year, my church’s women’s Bible study has been digging through the gospel of Matthew.
 Verse by verse, we’ve examined God’s Word at multiple angles.
 We’ve marveled at how Jesus worked in the lives around him.
 Jesus overcame Satan’s temptation.
 Jesus taught mind boggling truths.
 Jesus healed the sick and cast out demons.
 Jesus raised the dead.
 Jesus foretold what was to come; both in his time on earth and his second coming.
-One theme I grabbed onto is the fact that the religious leaders (Pharisees, Sadducess, Herodians and scribes) and Jesus’s disciples missed what God was doing and would do through Jesus.
+Throughout scripture we see that the religious leaders (Pharisees, Sadducees, Herodians and scribes) and Jesus’s disciples missed what God was doing and would do through Jesus.

 Continue reading “How the Pharisees Missed their Messiah”